The Oppermanns: Plot

 The Oppermanns is a family saga that chronicles the fall of a bourgeois German Jewish furniture company under the rise of Nazism.

 In "time immemorial", Emmanuel Oppermann, a merchant who moves to Berlin, supplies the Prussian Army and starts the Oppermann furniture company.
-The main characters are his grandson Gustav Oppermann, a writer who is working on a biography of Gotthold Lessing, and his brothers Martin and Edgar.
+The main characters are his grandson Gustav Oppermann, a writer who is working on a biography of Gotthold Lessing, and his brothers Martin - owner of the family furniture business - and Edgar - a well-known doctor.
 The story takes place between November 1932, when Gustav turns 50 years old, and the late summer of 1933.
 While the Nazis are quickly establishing their dictatorship, many Germans that do not share their views, as well as some Jews, insist that things will eventually turn around and thus prefer to wait passively or ignore what is happening around them.

 Edgar, a successful doctor at a Berlin hospital, faces an antisemitic public smear-campaign and is later removed from the hospital by the Sturmabteilung.
 Martin, the head of the Oppermann family business, is forced to merge it with an "Aryan" German partner.

-Meanwhile, Martin's 17-year-old son Berthold is expelled from his soccer club despite his talent for the sport, and in class, he is abused by a Nazi teacher for refusing to express his loyalty to the new regime.
+Meanwhile, Martin's 17-year-old son Berthold is expelled from his soccer club despite his talent for the sport, and in class, he is abused by a Nazi teacher for refusing to express his loyalty to the new regime - eventually leading to his suicide.

 Gustav decides to leave Germany and move to Switzerland, but later comes back under a false passport to become an anti-Nazi political activist and to document Nazi crimes.
 He is arrested and sent to a concentration camp, although he is eventually released.

 Reception

 The first German-language publication of The Oppermanns sold approximately 20,000 copies.
 Overall, the book sold approximately 250,000 copies worldwide, and was translated into over 10 languages.
 A few months after the first publication, the novel was translated into English and released in the United States.
-Fred T. March wrote in 1934 in The Times, that the novel "is addressed to the German people, who will not be allowed to read it, urging them to open their eyes.
+Fred T. March wrote in 1934 in The New York Times that the novel "is addressed to the German people, who will not be allowed to read it, urging them to open their eyes.
 And it is addressed to the world outside bearing the message, 'Wake up!
 The barbarians are upon us.'"

 Klaus Mann later praised the novel as the "most striking, most widely read narrative description of the calamity that descended over Germany."
 In 1983, Frederick S. Roffman said of the novel in The New York Times that since Hitler's rise to power, no other "historical or fictional work has more tellingly or insightfully depicted the relentless disintegration of German humanism."

 In 2018, Deutsche Welle placed the book in their "100 German Must-Reads" list and wrote that today it is "considered one of the most important literary works documenting the downfall of a democracy" and became "Feutchwanger's most recognized novel".